fabiuslongo/pycaspar/examples.md

 As we can see, the parsing works regardless the comma between "wine" and "when", but the usage is recommended to have more chances of success, especially with long sentences.

 #### Multi-proposition
-Since implicative definite clauses must have a single positive literal as consequent, in presence of a non-definite multi-proposition clause, it will be splitted into n=2 (n=#propositions) definite clauses like follow:
+Since implicative definite clauses must have not more of a single positive literal as consequent, in presence of a non-definite multi-proposition clause, it will be splitted into n=2 (n=#propositions) definite clauses like follow:
 * When the air is cool, Barbara drinks wine and Robert is happy
 ```sh
 > Be_VBZ(Air_NN(x1), Cool_NNP(x2)) ==> Drink_VBZ(Barbara_NNP(x3), Wine_NN(x4))